SmogDr/edar_coursebook/docs/06-string_date.md

 </tbody>
 </table>

-Thus, to tidy Table \@ref(tab:grades-untidy), we need to create a variable called `Exam` and move all the scores into a new column vector named `Scores`.
+Thus, to tidy table \@ref(tab:grades-untidy), we need to create a variable called `Exam` and move all the scores into a new column vector named `Scores`.
+This effectively makes the data "long" rather than "wide".

 <table class="table table-condensed" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:grades-tidy)A Tidy Table of Exam Scores</caption>